hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 2 2 3 3 1 3 1 7
-Weapons/Armour: The Augurs may be equipped with weapons chosen from the Sisters of Sigmar Equipment list.
+Weapons/Armor: The Augurs may be equipped with weapons chosen from the Sisters of Sigmar Equipment list.
-They never wear armour.
+They never wear armor.

 Skills: The Augur may choose from Combat, Academic, & Speed when he gains a new skill.
 In addition, the Augur may